elleooh/grandma-s-girl/README.md

 ## What It Does
 Grandma's Girl is an AI companion that helps Alzheimer's patients retain memories through conversation and visual aids.
-Inspired by caring for my grandma (90 years young!), it engages through speech and real-time image generation, creating a bridge between past memories and present moments.
+Inspired by caring for my grandma, it engages through speech and real-time image generation, creating a bridge between past memories and present moments.

 ## Key Features
 - **Real-time voice conversations** with an AI agent that speaks in a cloned voice of a familiar person